stacks-network/docs/_develop/zero_to_dapp_1.md

     </div></td>
   <td><p>First-time visitors to a kingdom are prompted to create an animal persona and
   a territory to rule.
 Once they make a selection, users click <strong>Done</strong> to create a kingdom to rule.
-Behind the scenes, the data about the user's selection is stored in the user's GAIA hub.
+Behind the scenes, the data about the user's selection is stored in the user's Gaia hub.
 </p>
   </td>
 </tr>